Aston Martin Atom: History

 It is reported that David Brown decided to buy the Aston Martin company after having driven the Atom in 1947.

-The Atom's chassis was adapted for use in the 2-Litre Sports by the addition of extra bracing needed to compensate for the loss of stiffness due to the new model's drophead coupé body.
-The same basic chassis design would later be adapted for the DB2, the DB2/4, and the DB2/4 MkIII, staying in production until 1959.
+The Atom's chassis design was adapted for use in the 2-Litre Sports by the addition of extra bracing needed to compensate for the loss of stiffness due to the new model's drophead coupé body.
+The same basic chassis would later be adapted for the DB2, the DB2/4, and the DB2/4 MkIII, staying in production until 1959.
 This lineage ended with the release of the DB4.

 Sutherland kept the Atom as a personal vehicle after the sale of the factory to Brown, putting about 100000 mi on the car before selling it in 1949.
 In 1951 the Atom was owned by C.F.
 Mayo, and by 1953 the car had become the property of Bob Gathercole, godson of W. O. Bentley.
 In 1965, after some other intermediate owners, the Atom was bought by ex-Aston racing driver Nigel Mann, who kept the car in France until 1986, when it was purchased by Tom Rollason, who repatriated it to the UK where it underwent a full restoration.

 In June 2014 the Atom was put up for auction by Bonhams at the Goodwood Festival of Speed.
 Bidding did not reach the reserve and there was no sale.
 By the time of this auction the car had been driven 250000 mi.

-While the Buick Y-Job is often described as the first ever concept car, the Atom debuted just months after the Buick.
-The Atom is considered to have been Europe's first concept car.
+The General Motors Buick Y-Job is often described as the first ever concept car; the Atom, which debuted just months after, is considered to have been Europe's first.